Last updated on August 10th, 2018

 Looking to unwind a little this weekend?
 Schram Vineyards Winery & Brewery is the place to go.
-It is where I first fell in love with the MN Wineries lifestyle, even before I learned to really appreciate the flavors wine has to offer.
+It is where I first fell in love with the Minnesota Wineries lifestyle, even before I learned to really appreciate the flavors wine has to offer.
+The vineyard is part of the Waconia Vineyards grouping.
 Located a few minutes west of the Twin Cities, in Waconia, it makes for the perfect place to stop for a relaxing weekend treat.

 When the road turns to gravel, you know you are getting close.
 The first thing you will see in the distance is their tasting room barn.
 As you pull up to the location, you are greeted with a local food truck outside.
 Out front, Schram Vineyards has a patio that sprawls along the grounds.
 There is private seating everywhere.
 It is perfect for those that are looking for a relaxing drink outside with an amazing view.
 When the weather isn’t cooperating, head inside and check out their tasting room.
 They have taken full advantage of their location by having big windows surrounding the place, giving you a view of both the lake and the vines.
 The only other Winery I’ve visited that rivals Schram in the decor and setting is Winehaven in Chicago Lakes.